nushell/nushell.github.io/lang-guide/lang-guide.md

 "\e[31mHello\e[35m Nushell\e[0m"
 ```

-That would be interpreted with `Red` foreground Hello and `Purple aka Magenta` foreground Nushell becuase:
+This would be interpreted as a red foreground `Hello` and a magenta/purple foreground `Nushell` because:

-1. `\e` means insert and `escape` character
+1. `\e` means insert an `escape` character
 2. `[31m` means use whatever is defined as `red` foreground in your terminal
-3. `[35m` means use whatever is defined as purple, sometimes called magenta, foreground in your terminal.
+3. `[35m` means use whatever is defined as `magenta/purple` foreground in your terminal.
-4. `[0m` means reset all ansi escape sequences.
+4. `[0m` means reset all ANSI escape sequences.

-There are other escapes that are defined by nushell found in parser.rs around line 2426 in the `unescape_string` function.
+There are other escapes defined by Nushell found in [parser.rs](https://github.com/nushell/nushell/blob/main/crates/nu-parser/src/parser.rs#L2496) around line 2500 in the `unescape_string` function.

-Recognized nushell escapes:
+Recognized Nushell escapes:

-- " - double quote
+- " - Double quote
-- ' - single quote
+- ' - Single quote
-- \ - back slash
+- \ - Back slash
-- / - forward slash
+- / - Forward slash
-- ( - left parenthesis
+- ( - Left parenthesis
-- ) - right parenthesis
+- ) - Right parenthesis
-- { - left brace
+- { - Left brace
-- } - right brace
+- } - Right brace
-- $ - dollar sign
+- $ - Dollar sign
-- ^ - caret symbol
+- ^ - Caret symbol
-- \# - hash / pound sign
+- \# - Hash / pound sign
-- \| - pipe character
+- \| - Pipe character
-- ~ - tilde
+- ~ - Tilde
-- a - bel
+- a - Bel
-- b - bs aka backspace
+- b - Bs aka Backspace
-- e - escape
+- e - Escape
-- f - form feed
+- f - Form feed
-- n - line feed aka new line
+- n - Line feed aka New Line
-- r - carriage return
+- r - Carriage return
-- t - tab aka horizontal tab
+- t - Tab aka Horizontal Tab
-- uXXXX - unicode hex value for a char - requires 4 chars.
-It would be nice if \uXX was acceptible as well.
+- uXXXX - Unicode hex value for a char - requires 4 chars.
+It would be nice if \uXX was acceptable as well.

 Double quotes work within string interpolation as well.

 ### Single quotes

-The single quote character should work identicaly to the double quote _except_ that escape characters will not be recognized and interpreted.
+The single quote character should work identically to the double quote _except_ that escape characters will not be recognized and interpreted.

 Single quotes work within string interpolation as well.